Instantaneous blowup for interacting SDEs with superlinear drift: The Alternating Process

 \ees Lemma \ref{lem:g:diff} as well as Gronwall's inequality then gives

 This completes the proof. \end{proof}

-The main result of this section is the process level convergence of $V_t^{(n,J)}(0)$ to $U_t^{(J)}(0)$. \begin{prop} Fix $J >0$.
-The process $\{V^{(n, J)}_t(0),\, 0\le t\le 1\}$ converges in distribution to the process $\{ U^{(J)}_t(0),\, 0\le t\le 1\}$ in the space $D[0,1]$ of cadlag functions in $[0,1]$. \end{prop} \begin{proof} Proposition \ref{prop:V-U} guarantees the finite dimensional convergence of $V_t(0)=V^{(n,J)}_t(0)$ to $U^{(J)}_t(0)$.
+The main result of this section is the process level convergence of $V_t^{(n,J)}(x)$ to $U_t^{(J)}(x)$ at any point $x\in\Z$. \begin{proposition} Fix $J >0$.
+For any $x\in\Z$ the process $\{V^{(n, J)}_t(x),\, 0\le t\le 1\}$ converges in distribution to the process $\{ U^{(J)}_t(x),\, 0\le t\le 1\}$ in the space $D[0,1]$ of càdlàg functions in $[0,1]$. \end{proposition} \begin{proof} Fix an $x\in\Z$.
+Proposition \ref{prop:V-U} guarantees the finite dimensional convergence of $V_t(x)=V^{(n,J)}_t(x)$ to $U^{(J)}_t(x)$.
 What remains to be shown is the relative compactness of the sequence of processes $V^{(n,J)}$.
 To this end we verify statement (b) of Theorem 3.8.6 of \cite{ethi-kurt}.
 As a first step we verify condition (8.37) of Theorem 3.8.8 of \cite{ethi-kurt}.
 Now \be \ee where the roman numerals represent the corresponding terms on the right.
-We have a similar decomposition of $V_t(0)-V_{t-h}(0)$; simply replace the $t+h$ in \eqref{eq:Vth-Vt} with $t$ and the $t$ in the equation with $t-h$.
+We have a similar decomposition of $V_t(x)-V_{t-h}(x)$; simply replace the $t+h$ in \eqref{eq:Vth-Vt} with $t$ and the $t$ in the equation with $t-h$.
 This gives rise to

 where the terms on the right hand side are similarly defined.
 We need to show that for the function $q(x):= |x|\wedge 1$ we have

 for some $\theta>1$ and some positive integer $m$.

 Consider first the case when $h<\frac{1}{2n}$.
 When $\frac{k}{n}\le t<\frac{k}{n}+ \frac{1}{2n}$ for some $k$, the terms $I, II, III, IV, V$ are all $0$, the term $VI$ is of order $h$ and the second moment of term $VII$ is of order $h$.
 Burkholders's inequality guarantees that the fourth moment of term $VII$ are of order $h^{2}$.
 As a consequence, when $\frac{k}{n}\le t<\frac{k}{n}+ \frac{1}{2n}$ with $m=4$